tsuru/tsuru/docs/understanding/concepts.rst

 A platform is a well-defined pack with installed dependencies for a language or framework that a group of applications will need.
-A platform might be a container template (docker image).
+A platform might be a container template (Docker image).

-For instance, tsuru has a container image for python applications, with virtualenv installed and other required things needed for tsuru to deploy applications on top of that platform.
+For instance, tsuru has a container image for Python applications, with virtualenv installed and other required things needed for tsuru to deploy applications on top of that platform.
 Platforms are easily extendable and managed by tsuru.
 Every application runs on top of a platform.